nuthanc/angular_course/cmp-databinding-start/README.md

   * This is executed multiple times
   * Right at the start when a new Component is created
   * Also when properties decorated with @Input changes
+  * This receives changes of SimpleChanges type as Argument
 * ngOnInit: Called once the Component is initialized
   * Once Angular finishes Basic Initilization(After the Component Object was created)
   * Runs after the Constructor